What is Baroque opera?

 Pinchgut’s continued success proves that great stories remain great stories, beautiful music remains spellbinding and that what's old can become new again (with a little 21st century flair thrown in for good measure!)

-Our next production, Handel's Athalia opens in June.
+Our next production, Hasse's Artaserse opens in November.
 Click here to book tickets.